 Likewise, investment funds, financial advisers and stockbrokers are typically only interested in clients who have a substantial sum to invest.

 Raiz addresses both of these barriers to entry.

-First, while Raiz does aspire to educate its customers, they don't need to know anything about investing to get started.
+While Raiz does aspire to educate its customers, you don't need to know anything about investing to get started

 Raiz isn't an ETF (or a brokerage, or investment fund).
 It simply provides the platform that allows its customers to pool their money and invest in the stock market via ETFs.

 There are three ways Raiz customers can deposit money into their Raiz investment account.

 This is the method that has attracted the most attention.
 Raiz rounds up transactions from your bank account and invests the 'spare change'.
 For example, if you buy a coffee for $3.50, Raiz can round up the transaction to $4 and put the extra 50 cents into your Raiz investment account.